 Solution:

-• Outsource Administration: Many plan providers offer administrative services that can handle the majority of the paperwork, compliance, and record-keeping tasks.
-Providers offer comprehensive administrative support, including integration with payroll and fiduciary management.
+- Outsource Administration: Many plan providers offer administrative services that can handle the majority of the paperwork, compliance, and record-keeping tasks.
+Providers offer comprehensive administrative support, including payroll integration and fiduciary services.

 Challenge 3: Employee Participation and Engagement